tekknolagi/isdt/assignments/02-cli-constructive.md

 pages; don't be afraid to use them!

-Your program, `myls.c`, should take as its only argument a path to a directory and print the name of each file inside that directory, one per line.
+Your program, `myls.c`, should take as its only argument a path to a directory and print the name of each file (see note above) inside that directory, one per line.
 You may or may not include files starting with `.` at your discretion.
 If your program is run without a directory name or the given name is not a directory, your program should print an error and return a nonzero exit code.

 Internally, GNU's implementation of `ls` calls the `readdir()` function from libc. `readdir()` behaves as a transparent wrapper around the `readdir`